digitalfabrik/entitlementcard/docs/deep-linking.md

 ### 2. Custom scheme

-This scheme is basically used for local testing and can also be used as a fallback if `https` scheme is not working.
+The custom scheme `berechtigungskarte` is basically used for local testing and can also be used as a fallback if `https` scheme is not working.

 ## ActivationLink